Batukeshwar Dutt: Last days

 After his release from prison, Dutt contracted tuberculosis.
 He nonetheless participated in the Quit India Movement of Mahatma Gandhi and was again jailed for four years.
 He was lodged in Motihari Jail (in Champaran district of Bihar).
 After India gained independence, he married Anjali in November 1947.
-Dutt outlived all his comrades (except Jaidev Kapoor) and died two hours after the midnight of 19—20 July 1965 in the AIIMS hospital in Delhi after a long illness.
+Dutt outlived all his comrades (except Jaidev Kapoor and Shiv Verma) and died two hours after the midnight of 19—20 July 1965 in the AIIMS hospital in Delhi after a long illness.
 He was cremated in Hussainiwala near Firozepur in Punjab where the bodies of his comrades Bhagat Singh, Shivaram Rajguru and Sukhdev Thapar were also cremated many years before.
 He was survived by his only daughter, Bharti Dutta Bagchi, in Patna where his house was situated in the Jakkanpur area.
 He was one of the writers of the film Shaheed (1965).
 During the filming of Shaheed, once the lead actor Manoj Kumar went to meet Bhagat Singh's mother, as she was not well at that time and was admitted in a hospital of Chandigarh.
 Kumar said that he met Dutt there.